 9] After the pairing is complete, you will see a message on your PC, indicating that the headphones are connected to the same.
 You can click “Done” and close the Settings window.

-Troubleshoot Bluetooth-enabled headphones
+Troubleshoot Bluetooth-enabled headphones not pairing

 Sometimes while pairing the Bluetooth devices, you may face one of the following problems: